komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-5-quantum-adder/README.md

 ## 4. Exercises

 1. **Half Adder Check:** Build and simulate the half adder.
-Verify sum/carry truth table matches classical case.
+Verify sum/carry truth table matches the classical case.
 2. **Full Adder Circuit:** Implement a 1-bit full adder with carry-in.
-Test all input combinations.
+Test all possible input combinations.
 3. **2-Bit Ripple-Carry Adder:** Extend to 2 bits.
 Show measurement results for inputs (01 + 11), (10 + 11).
-4. **QFT Adder Exploration (Optional):** Research and implement a 2-qubit QFT adder in Qiskit.
+4. **3-Bit Ripple-Carry Adder:** Build and test a 3-bit ripple-carry adder.
+Verify correctness by comparing classical and quantum results.
-5. **Resource Counting:** Compare the number of gates in ripple-carry vs QFT adder.
-Which is more efficient for large n?
+5. **Resource Counting:** Count the number of CNOT and Toffoli gates needed for a 2-bit and 3-bit ripple-carry adder.
+Comment on scalability.

 ---

 ## 5. Concept Questions

-1. Why must quantum adders use reversible logic?
+1. Why must quantum adders use **reversible logic** instead of standard classical logic?
-2. What roles do CNOT and Toffoli gates play in quantum adders?
+2. What roles do **CNOT** and **Toffoli** gates play in building quantum adders?
-3. Why is the ripple-carry adder inefficient for large numbers?
+3. How does the **carry operation** propagate in a ripple-carry adder?
-4. How can the QFT-based adder improve efficiency?
+4. Why does the size of a ripple-carry adder grow quickly as the number of bits increases?
-5. In which quantum algorithm is a QFT adder especially useful?
+5. How could more efficient designs (beyond ripple-carry) improve quantum arithmetic?

 ---